wazuh/wazuh-dashboard-plugins/docker/kbn-dev/README.md

 - Imposter - a mock server
 - Filebeat - sets up indices using Wazuh module
-- ElasticSearch-exporter - ElasticSearch metrics to Prometheus adapter
+- ElasticSearch-exporter - Elasticsearch metrics to Prometheus adapter
-- ElasticSearch single-node cluster
+- Elasticsearch single-node cluster
 - Kibana development environment

-The Kibana development environment includes an already bootstraped Kibana, with all the node modules precompiled and ready to use in a development session.
+The Kibana development environment includes an already bootstrapped Kibana, with all the node modules precompiled and ready to use in a development session.